-For those of you who don’t already know, steam.exe is a mandatory program for the most popular games.
+For those who don’t already know, steam.exe is a mandatory program for the most popular games.
 Keep in mind that games won’t start without.

 It is not harmful as long as it’s a legitimate version of Valve.
-It is what allows the games to update their version over the internet.
+It is what allows the games to update their performance over the internet.

-By default, Steam is installed to the C:\Program Files (x86)\Steam folder.
+By default, Steam is installed in the folder:

-All the games-related files are stored in the folder C:\Program Files\Steam\steamapps\.
+While all the games-related files are stored in the folder

 How can I fix the Steam.exe -Bad Image error?